lucatironi/lucatironi.github.io/_posts/2012-10-15-ruby_rails_android_app_authentication_devise_tutorial_part_one.md

 - ActionBarSherlock - [actionbarsherlock.com](http://actionbarsherlock.com)

 ## The Rails Backend
 Start by creating a new Rails app.
-At the moment I'm writing the latest version of rails is 3.2.8, check yours by using <code>rails -v</code> in the command line.
+At the moment I'm writing the latest version of rails is 3.2.8, check yours by using `rails -v` in the command line.

 {% highlight bash %}
 $ rails new authexample_webapp